 Buccal Fat Removal

 Buccal fat removal is one of Dr. Antell’s favorite operations.
 Buccal fat removal in NYC slims down the cheeks in the midportion, which can give the entire face a more attractive look.
-Often by reducing the mid cheek, the cheek bones will appear more prominent, further enhancing a chubby, undefined face.
-Cheek fat removal is performed under local anesthesia with mild sedation, but there is no visible incision.
-Buccal fat removal can also be performed along with other procedures such as facial liposuction, a facelift, chin augmentation, or many other surgeries which Dr. Antell can discuss with you during your buccal fat consultation.
+Often by reducing the mid cheek, the cheek bones will appear more prominent, further enhancing a chubby or undefined face.
+Cheek fat removal is performed under local anesthesia with mild sedation, and incisions are invisible.
+Buccal fat removal can also be performed along with other procedures such as facial liposuction, a facelift, chin augmentation, or other cosmetic procedures Dr. Antell can discuss with you during your buccal fat consultation.

 How Does it Work?

 An intraoral (occurring within the mouth) approach allows the removal of what is typically a teaspoon of buccal fat through a small incision hidden adjacent to the area near the top 2nd molar tooth.
 This may not seem like much excess buccal fat, but in the face, it is sufficient enough to contour the mid cheeks.
 Buccal fat removal in Manhattan is an outpatient procedure that takes no more than an hour to perform.